oVirt/ovirt-site/source/feature/migration-enhancements.html.md

 ### Policies

-The policy will be basically a function calculating the:
+The policy will basically be a configurable structure containing:

-*   list of downtimes as reactions for stalling (which will be common for all policies)
+*   function for calculating the list of downtimes as reactions for stalling (which will be common for all policies)
 *   an end action (specific for policy)
 *   initial params (specific for policy)